Expert IDEA users share their experiences and advice for building and sustaining a successful data analytics program.

 We caught up with two experienced auditors who shared some of the challenges, and benefits, they’ve discovered in adopting and integrating data analytics into their work.

-Angel Butler has used data analytics as both a consultant and corporate auditor.
+Angel Butler has used data analytics as both a consultant and a corporate auditor.
 In her current role with a global oil and gas corporation, her team leads the design and delivery of advanced analytic solutions for corporate audit initiatives and projects.
 Rubik Yeriazarian works in forensic accounting and relies on data analytics when providing litigation support and handling big cases.
 Here are some words of wisdom from their experiences in using data analytics, and encouraging others to use it as well.

 Building and sustaining a successful data analytics program requires three things: people, processes and tools.
 More than ever, audit departments are investing in resources and technology to help analyze the immense amount of data available.
 However, even the most sophisticated data analytics technology doesn’t guarantee an audit department will have what it needs to be successful.

 The use of data analytics has to be a decision driven from the top down.
-Management needs to make it a priority, back it with budget and understand that it will take more than a couple of weeks to implement…and months to standardize processes.
+Management needs to make it a priority, back it with a budget and understand that it will take more than a couple of weeks to implement…and months to standardize processes.

 Training – Power users are important, but be sure you’re building staff skills as you go in the event a power user leaves or is moved into a new role.
-Power users or champions are a great way to cross-train staff, serve as go-to resources for questions and advice, and help expand the use of IDEA within the organization.
+Power users or champions are a great way to cross-train staff, serve as go-to resources for questions and advice, and help expand the use of CaseWare IDEA® within the organization.